Beşiktaş–Fenerbahçe rivalry (football): Turkish Cup semi-finals second leg events

 Güneş collapsed on the ground and had to receive several stitches in his head.
 After the incidents, referee Mete Kalkavan decided to suspend the match and urged both teams' players to go to their dressing rooms, this however only grew the severity of arguments between the two team's players, with a fight breaking out between the rivals in the corridors, police teams entered the corridors to intervene.
 Beşiktaş's gaming operation Erdinç Gültekin was also injured in the corridor fight.
 31 people were detained over the occurrences.

-Fenerbahçe were on track to reach the final, having previously drawn 2-2 in the first leg, with former Real Madrid defender Pepe sent off for Beşiktaş in the first half of the second leg with the score 0-0.
+Fenerbahçe were on track to reach the final, having previously drawn 2–2 in the first leg, with former Real Madrid defender Pepe sent off for Beşiktaş in the first half of the second leg with the score 0-0.

 On 3 May 2018, the Turkish Football Federation announced that the match would be continued from the 57th minute.
 In response to the events, Beşiktaş refused to play in cup, stating that it would boycott the match in protest of the ruling.
-The Turkish Football Federation later awarded Fenerbahçe a 3-0 win by forfeit over Beşiktaş, also disqualifiying Beşiktaş from the tournament and banning them from participating in the 2018–19 season of the Turkish Cup.
+The Turkish Football Federation later awarded Fenerbahçe a 3–0 win by forfeit over Beşiktaş, also disqualifying Beşiktaş from the tournament and banning them from participating in the 2018–19 season of the Turkish Cup.